-Similar to Timed Mode but requires a hardware trigger from the I/O connector.
+Trigger-First Mode is similar to Internal Mode but requires a hardware trigger from the I/O connector.
 Hardware triggers enable a higher precision of acquisition timing than software triggers.
-Rising edge of an external trigger initiates the start of a sequence of acquisitions.
+The rising edge of an external trigger initiates the start of a sequence of acquisitions.
 Once initiated, each frame capture in the sequence is controlled by the internal timing generators of the camera.
-Camera settings, expose out behavior and sequence size is set in the software application prior to acquiring the sequence.
+Camera settings, expose out behavior, and sequence size are set in the software application prior to acquiring the sequence.